 - Must be made of reflective material and not have any sort of background pattern

-To find out more specifications for the font used such as size and spacing – read up here.
+To find out more specifications for the font used such as size and spacing – read up on the DVSA website.

 Why do we need a number plate?